hyperspy/hyperspy/doc/user_guide/install.rst

         $ pip install --upgrade hyperspy==0.8.3-1

-pip installs automatically the stricly required libraries.
+pip installs automatically the strictly required libraries.
 However, for full functionality you may need to install some other dependencies, see :ref:`install-dependencies`.
+Also, be aware that HyperSpy depends on a number of libraries that usually need to be compiled and therefore installing HyperSpy may require development tools.
+If the above does not work for you remember that the easiest way to install HyperSpy is :ref:`using Anaconda <quick-anaconda-install>`.

 Creating Conda environment for HyperSpy
 ---------------------------------------